Ralph Adams Cram: Politics

-Cram argued that the United States would be better off under a constitutional monarchy.
+Cram argued that the United States would be better off under a Semi-constitutional monarchy, with the right to vote restricted to white men who owned a sufficient level of property.
 He lays out some of his monarchist beliefs in his work Invitation to Monarchy, which appeared in The American Mercury in 1936.

 Religion

 Raised Unitarian, Cram converted to Anglo-Catholicism after a youthful visit to Rome.
 He later joined The Episcopal Church in the United States upon returning to his home country.
 Throughout his life, Cram was devoted to liturgical and devotional practices revived by Anglo-Catholicism, including the cultus of King Charles the Martyr.
 He, along with other Anglo-Catholics, viewed Anglicanism as a "branch" of the one true Church, alongside the Roman Catholicism and Eastern Orthodoxy, and hoped for eventual unification with Rome.

 Cram also co-founded the American branches of the Society of King Charles the Martyr and the Order of the White Rose.
-Traveling through Europe, Cram also befriended Catholic writers Hilaire Belloc and G.K.
-Chesterton, who have been accredited with influencing his views.
+Traveling through Europe, Cram also befriended Catholic writers Hilaire Belloc and G. K. Chesterton, who have been accredited with influencing his views.
 He later became involved with a number of American Roman Catholic enterprises and co-founded the Catholic magazine Commonweal.
 Cram accepted papal primacy and frequently defended Catholicism against American anti-Catholic prejudice, though he never converted to the religion itself.